top of page

 7. Choose your account type.

-8. Press the Enter key, this opens a browser, and now walk through the authorization steps.
+8. Press the Enter key; this opens a browser.
+Walk through the authorization steps.

 9. Switch back to VS Code.